 The second Tuesday of October is officially celebrated as Ada Lovelace Day in honour of Ada’s accomplishments, and those of women in science, technology, engineering and math (STEM) fields.
 Events are held around the world with the goal of raising the profile of women in STEM and creating new role models to inspire women working in the field already and to interest girls to pursue STEM careers.

-Nicola Grice is another scientist who originally hails from England like Ada.
-One of Science World’s talented science facilitators, Nicola wasn’t afraid to pursue her passion for science.
+Like Ada, Nicola Grice is another scientist who originally hails from England.
+One of Science World’s talented science facilitators, Nicola was fearless in pursuing her passion for science.
+Being introduced to nature and the outdoors by her grandma was her first introduction to science.
 Growing up 25 miles northeast of Manchester, she developed a bond with nature in a rugged area that she describes as Emily Brontë’s Wuthering Heights.
-Being introduced to nature and the outdoors by her grandma was her first introduction to science.
 Running free and exploring, building toboggans, treehouses and bonfires, would be considered by some modern parents “free range” parenting, but Nicola grew up in a time when being free to explore her natural world was the norm.

 She credits her early interest in chemistry to a school trip to the University of Liverpool when she was nine.
 Chemists from the university did “amazing stuff with liquid nitrogen, liquid oxygen, hydrogen and helium, similar to what we do here” [at Science World].
 Nicola’s first career aspiration was to be a medical doctor.
 This led her to study biology, chemistry and physics in high school.
 She was inspired by one of her physics teachers, but he was followed by another who made her feel that being female was a disadvantage.
 She was made to feel as if she and the other girls in the class were “dunces.”